getodk/docs/odk1-src/form-widgets.rst

 appearance
   *none*

-A numerical entry input that will accept decimal points.
+A numeric input that will accept decimal points.

 Decimal number entry is capped at 15 characters
-(15 digits, or 14 digits and a decimal point).
+(14 digits and a decimal point).
 If you need numbers larger than 15 digits, see the :ref:`number-text-widget`.